For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 6. Use 'no frills' budget gyms

-If you're not bothered about having a sauna, a pool, or any of the other luxury frills, there are a whole range of great budget options that offer equipment that's just as good.
+If you're not bothered about having a sauna, a pool, or any other luxury frills, there's a whole range of great budget options that offer high-quality equipment.

 Another bonus with these gyms is that there's often no contract, just a monthly payment, and you can leave at any time.